 I am a master student at the School of Computer Science of McGill University, supervised by Prof. Yue Li.
 I received my bachelor degree in electronic information engineering at Wuhan University, China.
-My research interests include Deep Learning, Natural Language Processing, healthcare, and NLP with knowledge.
+My research interests include Natural Language Processing (NLP) with external knowledge, and Machine learning and NLP in healthcare.

 Before joining McGill, I was a R&D intern at the algorithm research & development department of Horizon Robotics.
 I developed internal systems for large-scale evaluation of audio recordings’ quality basing on audio and textual features.
 Prior to that, I was a research intern at University of Toronto, working on quantitative analysis of fMRI data for clinical applications, supervised by Dr. Andrea Kassner of University of Toronto and The Hospital for Sick Children.

 MSc in Computer Science, 2021 (Expected)